exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 serverless node container.
 After which, 'npm run owasp' is called.

-There was one minor wrinkle I ran into, because we use a light-weight container to run our bot.
+There was one minor wrinkle I ran into because we use a light-weight container to run our bot.
 It was necessary to install the default jre in order to handle java calls that OWASP Dependency-check required.